 Karen McCarthy Woolf

-Pascale Petit’s seventh collection, Mama Amazonica (Bloodaxe, 2017), was a Poetry Book Society Choice and draws on her travels in the Amazon rainforest.
-Her sixth, Fauverie, was her fourth to be shortlisted for the T S Eliot Prize and five poems from it won the Manchester Poetry Prize.
-She was one of the Poetry Book Society’s Next Generation poets in 2004 and has had three collections selected as Books of the Year in The Times Literary Supplement, Independent and Observer.
+Pascale Petit’s seventh collection, Mama Amazonica (Bloodaxe, 2017) draws on her travels in the Amazon rainforest and won the 2018 Royal Society of Literature Ondaatje Prize for best evoking the spirit of a place and was a Poetry Book Society Choice.
+Her eighth collection Tiger Girl (Bloodaxe, 2020), won a Royal Society of Literature Literature Matters Award while in progress.
+Fauverie (Seren, 2014), was her fourth to be shortlisted for the T. S. Eliot Prize and five poems from it won the Manchester Poetry Prize.
+She was one of the Poetry Book Society’s Next Generation poets in 2004 and has had three collections selected as Books of the Year in The Times Literary Supplement, The Independent and The Observer.
 Her books have been translated into Spanish in Mexico, Chinese, French and Serbian.
-In 2015 she received a Cholmondeley Award. www.pascalepetit.co.uk
+In 2015 she received a Cholmondeley Award.

 Malika Booker is a British-Caribbean poet.
 She is the founder of Malika’s Poetry Kitchen, Pepper Seed published by Peepal Tree Press (2013) was longlisted for the OCM Bocas 2014 prize and shortlisted for the Seamus Heaney Centre 2014 prize for first full collection.
 She was the inaugural Poet in Residence at the Royal Shakespeare Company and is the Douglas Caster Cultural Fellow in Creative Writing / literary Arts at Leeds University.
 She is published in Penguin Modern Poets 3 ‘Your Family, Your Body’ with Warsan Shire and Sharon Olds.